-(p) Recently Adopted Accounting Standard
+(o) Recently Adopted or Issued Accounting Standards

 In December 2019, the FASB issued ASU No. 2019-12, Simplifying the Accounting for Income Taxes.
 This ASU removes certain exceptions to the general principles in ASC 740, Income Taxes ("ASC 740") and also simplifies portions of ASC 740 by clarifying and amending existing guidance.
 It is effective for interim and annual reporting periods after December 15, 2020.
 The Company adopted this ASU on January 1, 2021, and it did not have a material impact on the Company's consolidated financial statements.